FantasyNitroGEN/visallo/docs/getting-started/build.md

 # Build Instructions

 In the majority of cases, most Visallo components can be built by simply opening a terminal to the component root directory and running `mvn package`.
-The two most common components that are a little less straight-forward are the web application and yarn ingest components.
-Additional instructions for both can be found below.
+More specific instructions for both can be found below.

 <a name="root-module"/>
 ## Root Module Installation